 We’re in the thick of winter!
-Colder weather can bring in high utility bills derailing the budget, and making credit card debt relief even more difficult.
+Colder weather can bring in high utility bills derailing the budget, and making debt management even more difficult.
 Therefore, the timing is more than appropriate to share some weatherization projects you might want to consider.
 Weatherization projects that add energy savings and warmth to your home can help you save some extra cash this season.

 Weatherization Projects – Interior Fixes

 Clean or Replace the Air Filter in Your Furnace

 Save money by changing the air filter in your furnace.
 Proper filter maintenance can lead to better performance, efficiency and years that your furnace will be up and running.
 Stay on top of your filters for maximum efficiency and improved indoor air quality.